Enigmage/gpt3-dsa-expert/README.md

 # GPT-3 DSA Expert

-Just a gpt-3 prompt engineered to give answers to algorithmic questions
+A gpt-3 prompt engineered to give answers to algorithmic questions